 Reflecting on Our Elopement in Crested Butte

-As our first wedding anniversary approaches, Soraya and I have been reflecting on our storybook elopement in Crested Butte, Colorado.
-It was an adventure filled with breathtaking landscapes, heartwarming moments, and the joy of starting our life together in one of the most beautiful places on Earth.
+As our wedding anniversary approaches, Soraya and I have been reminiscing about our storybook elopement in Crested Butte, Colorado.
+It was an adventure filled with breathtaking landscapes, little moments of joy, and the start of our life together in one of the most beautiful places on Earth.
+Looking back now, it feels like the perfect beginning to the journey we’re still on—capturing love stories in wild, natural places.

 Flying into Denver